 About me

-In 2023, I was awarded as the Stanford Interdisciplinary Graduate Fellow.
-My current research, as part of Rapid Online Assessment of Reading, aims to create advanced dyslexia screening and monitoring tools.
+My current research, as part of Rapid Online Assessment of Reading, aims to create advanced dyslexia screening and progress monitoring tools.
 In one aspect of my work, I develop an open-source library, jsCAT, enabling real-time, browser-based computerized adaptive testing for broad application in behavioral research.
 At the same time, I explore the potential of leveraging generative AI, assessment data, and human expertise to scale and diversify the item bank of reading assessments.
-This involves employing psychometric methods to evaluate the relevance, difficulty, and reliability of the generated items, using the evaluation results to provide feedback for improved item generation.
-This innovation will provide teachers with a more efficient means of identifying and supporting struggling readers, further the research on dyslexia, and lead to positive policy changes.
+Currently, my research evaluates AI-powered reading tutors using the ROAR assessments, with the goal of making resource-intensive interventions paired with progress monitoring—typically conducted by reading specialists in small groups—accessible to all families.

 Prior to Stanford, I was a middle school Chemistry teacher in Brooklyn, NY.
 My previous research focused on science education and learning analytics under the guidance of Susan Kirch, Camillia Matuk, and Ryan Baker.